Behavioral Sciences Department

 The skills and knowledge you develop at UM-Flint are transferable to many jobs.
 You’re prepared to work in advocacy, community development, consulting, cultural resource management, criminal justice, grant writing, higher education, historic preservation, human resources, international development, journalism, law, market research, medicine, museum curation, natural resource management, policy analysis, public administration, public health, scientific research, social work, user experience research, and many other professions.
 You also have a solid academic foundation for graduate school.

-at UM-Flint, Elena said, “I value the teaching, expertise, and mentorship of the department’s faculty the most.
+At UM-Flint, Elena said, “I value the teaching, expertise, and mentorship of the department’s faculty the most.
 Being in smaller classes, and having direct access to faculty, makes such a difference in learning course material and finding ways to develop your own interests and projects alongside structured courses and research.”

 Elena Sobrino